AaronBuxbaum/blog/content/blog/code-smells/index.md

 date: '2015-05-01T22:12:03.284Z'
 ---

 _Code smells_ are patterns indicate a potential problem with a section of code.
-While the code typically does actually _work_, it represents a strong indicator towards an un unrelated problem.
+While the associated code typically does actually _work_, it represents a strong indicator towards an un unrelated problem.
 Therefore, code smells should be investigated, fixed, and avoided.
+If the smelly code turns out to be necessary, it should be refactored so it's as clear as possible, and as a last resort, commented.

+Because these indicate where problems are, a good programmer will read these carefully and keep them in mind as they code.

-> The following is reference of code smells from Martin Fowler's _Refactoring_ and Robert Martin's _Clean Code_.
+The following is reference of code smells from Martin Fowler's _Refactoring_ and Robert Martin's _Clean Code_.

 ### Comments